JvanKatwijk/qt-dab/README.md

 The picture below shows Qt-DAB's main window, with the (few) control buttons, and 5 other widgets

 * a widget with controls for the attached device,
-* a widget showing the technical information of the selected service,
+* a widget showing the technical information of the selected service as well as some information on the quality of the decoding,
 * a widget showing the spectrum of the received radio signal and the constellation of the decoded signal,
 * a widget showing the spectrum of the NULL period between successive DAB frames,
 * and a widget showing the response(s) from different transmitters in the SFN.

-While the main window and the widget for the device control are always shown, each of the others is only shown when pushing a button on the main window.
-In case a widget is invisible (i.e. not selected), the software to generate a spectrum is bypassed, so not to waste CPU power.
+While the main window and the widget for the device control are always shown, the others are only shown when pushing a button on the main window (touching the button again will cause the widget to disappear from the screen).

 ![Qt-DAB with SDRplay input](/qt-dab-x.png?raw=true)